osk2/yamaha-soundbar/README.md

 * Restart Home-Assistant again.

 ### Warning !!!
 This **will overwrite** the previous **Linkplay Sound Devices Integration** component if you had it installed.
 Also the configuration settings are not backwards compatible so **you will have to adjust** them as documented below otherwise it may break your system.
 To avoid this, make a backup of your previous linkplay config and remove it from your Home Assistant instance.
-Also uninstall/delete the previous linkplay component and restart Home Assistant.
+Also uninstall/delete the previous linkplay component and restart Home Assistant (required version 0.115).

 [Support forum](https://community.home-assistant.io/t/linkplay-integration/33878/133)